dm-guy/utm-alternative/README.md

 <h1>utm-alternative</h1>

-This new project aim is to provide the ability to use utm_campaign values inside the DOM (such as in forms), as replacement for Google Analytics UTM cookies with the move to Universal Analytics (UA).
-Since UA does not use utm cookies and fetch values from them, this project attempts to 1) create cookies that will use the tracking variable that was declared in the URL using query string parameters and store them on a new first-party cookie; 2) import existing UTM campaign variables to the new cookie so old campaign data won't be lost.
+This new project aim is to provide the ability to use campaign data values inside the DOM (such as in forms).
+Many of us in the past added campaign data to our CRM (such as Salesforce) with Google Analytics UTMZ cookies, but with the move to Universal Analytics (UA), it's not possible to fetch values anymore.
+Since Universal Analytics does not store campaign data in a cookie anymore, we are enable to get this data.
+This project then 1) creates a new cookie, "traffic_source", which tracks the campaign data based on a fixed query string parameter, SRC (read more below) 2) Stores the existing UTM campaign variables so old campaign data won't be lost.

 <h2>The SRC value</h2>
 Since not all analytics platforms employ the utm_campaign, and since the auto-tagging of adwords enables you to omit it, a new campaign tag is suggested = "src".
 Each time this parameter is declared in the URL, the utm-alternative cookie takes action.